Crick Primary School

 Reception - All year

 Reception love going to Forest School every week.
-Some of the things we have loved are; bark and leaf rubbing, swinging in the hammock, making potions, lying on the ground and appreciating the world around us, making dens, digging in and rolling down the compost heap, using loppers and secateurs safely to cut branches, making tipis for woodland creatures and playing lots of games!
+Some of the things we have loved are; bark and leaf rubbing, rocking in the hammock, making potions, lying on the ground and appreciating the world around us, making dens, digging in and rolling down the compost heap, making tipis for woodland creatures, climbing trees and playing lots of games!
 The children have become more and more confident as the weeks have gone on.
 Here are just a few photos from our time at the woods so far....

 Year 6 - Autumn 1

 Year 6 took part in Forest School in Autumn term 1.
-They enjoyed exploring habitats, observing mini-beasts, woodland art - where they collected and crushed berries to make natural paints, relaxing in the hammock, den building, slacklining, hapa zome (leaf stamping onto fabric).
+They enjoyed exploring habitats, observing mini-beasts, creating woodland art - where they collected and crushed berries to make natural paints, relaxing in the hammock, den building, hapa zome (leaf stamping onto fabric), whittling and using the bow saw and billhook to make mallets for the rest of the school to use at Forest School.
 They developed their teamwork skills and tool working skills, took risks and became curious, resilient and respectful learners.

 Year 1 - Summer 1